GitauHarrison/notes/tags_flask_blog_posts.md

 ### Apply Your Changes

-The changes to the datbase now need to recorded in a new database migration.
+The changes to the database now need to be recorded in a new database migration.
 In your terminal run these commands to apply the changes:

 ```python
 (venv)$ flask db init                    # Create a migration folder in the root directory